What are the buyer's remedies against misrepresentation by the seller of real estate?

 At common law the buyer would be required to establish that they had suffered, or will suffer, losses as a result of the seller's misrepresentation.
 The buyer is obliged to take all reasonable steps to mitigate such losses.

 The SPA will provide for the extent of remedies available to the buyer if the seller makes a misrepresentation.
-Typically, the buyer’s remedy will be limited to termination of the SPA and refunding of the deposit if the misrepresentation is discovered prior to closing and, if discovered after closing, to monetary damages which may be limited in amount by the terms of the SPA.
+Typically, the buyer’s remedies will be limited to termination of the SPA and refunding of the deposit if the misrepresentation is discovered prior to closing and, if discovered after closing, to monetary damages which may be limited in amount by the terms of the SPA.

 In Zimbabwe, contract law is governed by the common law, and as such, the principles of common law will be applicable with respect to a misrepresentation.
 Where there is negligent misrepresentation, the remedy at common law would be a damages claim.